Vantiq/vantiq-sdk-node/docs/api.md

 ### Resources

 Each of the SDK API methods corresponds to a specific REST API operation on a specific resource.
-For example, `select` performs a query against a given resource.  `select('types', ...)` queries against defined data types.
+For example, `select` performs a query against a given resource.  `select('system.types', ...)` queries against defined data types.
 `select('procedures', ...)` queries against defined procedures.

 The available system resources are listed in `Vantiq.SYSTEM_RESOURCES` and include the following: